vseryakov/backendjs/README.md

     bkjs.server.start();
 ```

-Except the `app.configureWeb` and `server.start()` all other functions are optional, they are here for the sake of completness of the example.
+Except the `app.configureWeb` and `server.start()` all other functions are optional, they are here for the sake of completeness of the example.
 Also
 because running the backend involves more than just running web server many things can be setup using the configuration options like common access permissions,
-configuration of the cron jobs so the amount of code to be written to have fully functionaning production API server is not that much, basically only
+configuration of the cron jobs so the amount of code to be written to have fully functioning production API server is not that much, basically only
 request endpoint callbacks must be provided in the application.

-As with any node.js application, node modules are the way to build and extend the functionality, backendjs does not restrict how
+As with any Node.js application, node modules are the way to build and extend the functionality, backendjs does not restrict how
 the application is structured.

 ## Modules

 Another way to add functionality to the backend is via external modules specific to the backend, these modules are loaded on startup from the backend
 home subdirectory `modules/` and from the backendjs package directory for core modules.
-The format is the same as for regular node.js modules and
+The format is the same as for regular Node.js modules and
 only top level .js files are loaded on the backend startup.

 *By default no modules are loaded except `bk_accounts|bk_icons`, it must be configured by the `-allow-modules` config parameter.*